 Google Chat has the following known limitations.
 Read each one carefully to make sure you understand the impact to your organization before switching users to Chat.

-The number of participants you can have in a Chat room depends on the room type.
+The number of participants you can have in a group conversation or space depends on the type of Chat:

 - Users in Google Workspace organizations that have not yet turned on Chat won't be reachable through Chat.
 Users can message any external users in organizations that have Chat turned on.